Setting up post-receive hook

 Recently, we switched to using Jekyll for our WnCC website.

-This post will essentially help to configure post-receive hooks
+This post will essentially help to configure post-receive hooks on your local repository.

 Using git hooks you no longer need to manually deploy the website on your server.
 Everytime you push to git, a remote server handles the deployment.